 - Garlic powder

-- Optional: prepared mustard for a flavorful base
+- Optional: prepared mustard as a sticky base for the rub

 The Smoked Prime Rib Recipe